-16.9 Some sites in Thanet are known to be affected by contamination.
-The allocation of sites should not be taken as an indication that they are free from any hazardous/physical constraints, or that they are not in the vicinity of other installations handling hazardous substances.
+16.9 Some sites in Thanet are known to be contaminated.
+The allocation of sites should not be taken as an indication that they are free from any hazardous/physical constraints, or that they are not in the vicinity of other instillations handling hazardous substances.

-16.10 Development on land affected by contamination will require a site investigation and assessment to establish the levels of contamination present and identify any remedial measures to clean the site to make it suitable for its proposed end use and remediate risks to the wider environment.
+16.10 Development on contaminated land will require a site investigation and assessment to establish the levels of contamination present and identify any remedial measures to clean the site to make it suitable for its proposed end use.